NGEN-Room/Student-Journal/Technical/Week-2.md

 # Make sure to fill out all these questions as they will be introduced into your blog
-Monday 2nd March 2020

-# Monday Session - Bringing it together
+# Second Session - Bringing it together
 ## Commit
 - What is a commit?